 There are three Appian certifications:

 Individuals will progress through each certification as they develop their knowledge and abilities.
-More information on these certifications will be available on Community the beginning of May.

 Where do I start?